You’ll be Tired

 Talking about Daddy

-In this article from The Bump website, Christine Coppa says she learned from a child psychologist to tell the truth when asked questions by your little one, but to then change the subject quickly.
+In an article from The Bump website, Christine Coppa says she learned from a child psychologist to tell the truth when asked questions by your little one, but to then change the subject quickly.
 Of course as your child grows older and has a better understanding of the situation, you can explain how you feel and why you made your choices.

 Despite the fact that many people believe a family should consist of two parents, the fact is that if a mother and father don’t get on and spend their time together in conflict, this is more harmful to a child than only having a single parent.
 This is pointed out in Katie Rophie’s article in the New York Times, Sunday Review.